-The costs of having the material at landing prior to comminution vary from $15 \notin /t50^2$ in accessible and managed areas, up to $40 \notin /t50$ in difficult, steep zones, according to consultations (Navarro et al., 2010).
+The costs of having the material at landing prior to comminution vary from $15 \in /t50^2$ in accessible and managed areas, up to $40 \in /t50$ in difficult, steep zones, according to consultations (Navarro et al., 2010).

-In addition, the profitability of wood is low, the paid prices for raw material at industry range between $25 - 35 \notin /t50$ (Navarro et al., 2010), together with the increase of the labour cost, fuel cost, the fragmentation of the forest ownership and the low investment in mechanization, means that forest harvesting in Catalonia have a low or non-existent economic profitability, and therefore diminishes the number of companies and forest workers, resulting finally in a progressive abandonment of the forest management.
+In addition, the profitability of wood is low, the paid prices for raw material at industry range between 25 - 35 €/t50 (Navarro et al., 2010), together with the increase of the labour cost, fuel cost, the fragmentation of the forest ownership and the low investment in mechanization, means that forest harvesting in Catalonia have a low or non-existent economic profitability, and therefore diminishes the number of companies and forest workers, resulting finally in a progressive abandonment of the forest management.